aoaoff0907/platformio-docs/platforms/atmelavr.rst

 :Configuration:
   :ref:`projectconf_env_platform` = ``atmelavr``

-Atmel AVR 8-bit MCUs deliver a unique combination of performance, power efficiency and design flexibility.
-Optimized to speed time to market-and easily adapt to new ones-they are based on the industry's most code-efficient architecture for C and assembly programming
+Atmel AVR 8- and 32-bit MCUs deliver a unique combination of performance, power efficiency and design flexibility.
+Optimized to speed time to market-and easily adapt to new ones-they are based on the industrys most code-efficient architecture for C and assembly programming.

-For more detailed information please visit `vendor site <http://www.atmel.com/products/microcontrollers/avr/default.aspx?utm_source=platformio.org&utm_medium=docs>`_.
+For more detailed information please visit `vendor site <http://www.atmel.com/products/microcontrollers/avr/default.aspx?utm_source=platformio&utm_medium=docs>`_.

 .. contents:: Contents
     :local: